 Keeping up with it all can be overwhelming.

-Here are the five steps I take for building
+Here are the first 5 steps I take to non-overwhelm.

 STEP 1: Create your base